Support for Grieving Children

 If you are considering referring a child to Teens Grieve Too, please call 204-889-8525.

-Acceptance into Kids Grieve Too and Teens Grieve Too involves completion of an application form (available following a short telephone conversation to determine eligibility) and a private interview with the child and family and Palliative Manitoba’s Programs and Services Coordinator.
+Acceptance into Kids Grieve Too and Teens Grieve Too involves completion of an application form (available following a short telephone conversation to determine eligibility) and a private interview with the child and family and Palliative Manitoba’s Community Outreach & Education Coordinator.